srl-labs/containerlab/docs/manual/kinds/srl.md

 ##### CLI

-A typical lab scenario is to make nodes to boot with a pre-configured use case.
+A typical lab scenario is to make nodes boot with a pre-configured use case.
 The easiest way to do that is to capture the intended changes as CLI commands.

-On SR Linux, users can configure the use case and output the changes in the form of `set` instructions with the `info flat` command.
-These CLI commands can be saved in a file and used as a startup configuration.
+On SR Linux, users can configure the system and capture the changes in the form of CLI instructions using the `info` command.
+These CLI commands can be saved in a file[^3] and used as a startup configuration.

-???info "flat config CLI example"
+???info "CLI config examples"
-    this can be `myconfig.cli` referred below
+    these snippets can be the contents of `myconfig.cli` file referenced in the topology below
+    === "Regular config"
+        ```bash
+        network-instance default {
+            interface ethernet-1/1.0 {
+            }
+            interface ethernet-1/2.0 {
+            }
+            protocols {
+                bgp {
+                    admin-state enable
+                    autonomous-system 65001
+                    router-id 10.0.0.1
+                    group rs {
+                        peer-as 65003
+                        ipv4-unicast {
+                            admin-state enable
+                        }
+                    }
+                    neighbor 192.168.13.2 {
+                        peer-group rs
+                    }
+                }
+            }
+        }
+        ```
+    === "Flat config"
         ```bash
         set / network-instance default protocols bgp admin-state enable
         set / network-instance default protocols bgp router-id 10.10.10.1
         set / network-instance default protocols bgp autonomous-system 65001
         set / network-instance default protocols bgp group ibgp ipv4-unicast admin-state enable
         set / network-instance default protocols bgp group ibgp export-policy export-lo
         set / network-instance default protocols bgp neighbor 192.168.1.2 admin-state enable
         set / network-instance default protocols bgp neighbor 192.168.1.2 peer-group ibgp
         set / network-instance default protocols bgp neighbor 192.168.1.2 peer-as 65001
         ```

 ```yaml
 name: srl_lab